godmar02/Bluemix-CodingComp/README.md

 - Find and click on DOWNLOAD STARTER CODE
 - Save your code

 To use the Cloud Foundry CLI start by downloading it from [here][CLI_Download].
 This enables your computer to push changes to your code that you have made on your computer to Bluemix via the command line.
-Once this is installed you can navigate to your code directory using the Command Line in Windows or Terminal in a Mac (cd <code_directory>) then issue the following commands:
+Once this is installed you can navigate to your code directory using the Command Line in Windows or Terminal in a Mac (cd code_directory) then issue the following commands:
-- cf login -a https://api.eu-gb.bluemix.net -u <enter your email address>
+- cf login -a https://api.eu-gb.bluemix.net -u your_login_email_address
 - Enter your bluemix password
 - cf push